-If the EMS personnel need to handle a weapon to secure it in the lock box, all precautions should be taken to leave the weapon in the safest mode in which it can be handled.
-For firearms and airguns, this involves leaving it in the holster with any trigger guard in place.
-For chemical irritants and conducted electrical weapons, this includes leaving trigger guards in place.

-Steps to safe firearm handling

-- 1. Keep the firearm in its holster - 2.
-If not in a holster, only handle the firearm by grasping the grip and keeping your finger outside of the trigger quard - 3.
-Never point the firearm in the direction of a person - 4.
+- (a) If the EMS personnel need to handle a weapon to secure it in the lock box, all precautions should be taken to leave the weapon in the safest mode in which it can be handled.
+For firearms and air guns, this involves leaving it in the holster with any trigger guard in place.
+For chemical irritants and conducted electrical weapons, this includes leaving trigger guards in place. - (b) Steps to safe firearm handling - i.
+Keep the firearm in its holster - ii.
+If not in a holster, only handle the firearm by grasping the grip and keeping your finger outside of the trigger guard - iii.
+Never point the firearm in the direction of a person - iv.
 Place the firearm in the cabinet barrel first